Relintai/pandemonium_engine_docs/03_usage/03_3d/procedural_geometry/03_meshdatatool.md

 These modifications are not done in place on the ArrayMesh.
 If you are dynamically updating an existing ArrayMesh, first delete the existing surface before adding a new one using `commit_to_surface()`:

-gdscript GDScript

 ```
 mesh.surface_remove(0) # Deletes the first surface of the mesh.
 mdt.commit_to_surface(mesh)
 ```

 Below is a complete example that turns a spherical mesh called `mesh` into a randomly deformed blob complete with updated normals and vertex colors.
-See `ArrayMesh tutorial ( doc_arraymesh )` for how to generate the base mesh.
+See `ArrayMesh tutorial` for how to generate the base mesh.

-gdscript GDScript

 ```
 extends MeshInstance